 Lastly, it’s important to note the presence of WeChat and QQ, two of Tencent’s social networks.
 WeChat with an impressive score of 49.2 now boasts over 850 million active users and is essential to any study in China, it is the main source of communication now.
-In the context of this report WeChat also now host stores within the application itself.
-These micro stores facilitate ease of payment and sale as they are connected with a users e-wallet with instant access to their banking funds.
+In the context of this report WeChat also now hosts stores within the application itself.
+These micro-stores facilitate ease of payment and sale as they are connected with a user’s e-wallet with instant access to their banking funds.

 QQ is popular amongst women as an instant messaging platform, akin to Whatsapp.
-Large communities of groups on QQ regularly share content and information, it as an important part of the online social structure in China.
+Large communities of groups on QQ regularly share content and information, it is an important part of the online social structure in China.

 Branding & e-Commerce are important